Pulse variational quantum eigensolver on cross-resonance based hardware: Introduction

 Currently, VQAs with the basis gate set $\{X, \sqrt{X},$ ${\rm CNOT}, R_Z(\theta)\}$ amount to optimizing phases while OC optimizes pulse parameters.
 Pulse-level control of cloud-based quantum computers~\cite{Mckay2018, Alexander2020} enables a direct optimization of the pulse parameters in the variational quantum eigensolver (VQE)~\cite{Peruzzo2014}.
 This has been explored in previous works, which we briefly summarize.
 The authors of Ref.~\cite{Liang2022b} show how to optimize only the amplitude of pulses on cross-resonance (CR) systems~\cite{Sheldon2016} to increase the accuracy of a binary classification.
 On the other hand, using the PAN ansatz~\cite{Liang2022} the authors let the variational algorithm change the amplitude and frequency of the pulses.
 However, optimizing only pulse amplitudes and not durations makes it impossible to mitigate decoherence by adaptively shortening the pulse schedule.
 Indeed, this is what has been proposed in Ctrl-VQE where both the duration and the amplitude of square pulses is optimized~\cite{Meitei2021}.
 Numerical simulations show that leakage outside of the computational space can reduce the state preparation time in Ctrl-VQE and improve results~\cite{Asthana2022}.
 Finally, in Ref.~\cite{Meirom2022} the authors study a pulse-based variational Ansatz in which the duration of two-qubit CR gates is optimized at a fixed amplitude.
 They show numerical simulations that achieve chemical accuracy on molecules that require up to four qubits and present hardware results for H$_2$ on two qubits.

-In this work, we build on these results and simultaneously optimize single-qubit pulses as well as both the duration and the amplitude of CR pulses.
-We demonstrate pulse-based VQE on hardware with systems that use up to eight qubits.
+In this work, we simultaneously optimize single-qubit pulses as well as both the duration and the amplitude of CR pulses.
+Here we demonstrate a pulse-based VQE that optimizes both duration and amplitude with systems that use up to eight qubits.
+Furthermore, we perform the full VQE parameter optimization on quantum hardware.
+This allows the optimizer to capture $T_1$ and $T_2$ related tradeoffs that favor short and intense pulses.
+For context, the largest VQE by qubit count on hardware was done on 20 qubits with parameters optimized in a noiseless simulation~\cite{Google2023}.
+In addition, we discuss the implementation of advanced error mitigation in pulse-based VQAs which is tricky since the effect of the pulses is hard to capture.

 In Sec.~\ref{sec:cr_dynamics} we review the dynamics of the CR gate and existing connections to variational algorithms.
-In Sec.~\ref{sec:chem} we introduce the chemical systems we study, namely, H$_2$, H$_3$, and H$_4$.
+In Sec.~\ref{sec:chem} we introduce the chemical systems that we study, namely, H$_2$, H$_3$, and H$_4$.
 Next, in Sec.~\ref{sec:hardware_results}, we study these systems on devices with up to eight qubits.
-Implementing advanced error mitigation in pulse-based VQAs is tricky since the effect of the pulses is not known, we discuss these challenges in Sec.~\ref{sec:error_mit} and conclude in Sec.~\ref{sec:conclusion}.
+We discuss error mitigation in Sec.~\ref{sec:error_mit} and conclude in Sec.~\ref{sec:conclusion}.